race-on/webpage/source/localization.md

 5. Filtering

 ### Raw Data to OpenCV Image
 AprilTags detect on grayscale images, so instead of capturing a RGB image and converting to grayscale, we capture a YUV image.
 An YUV image is composed of three channels: luminance(Y), chroma blue (U), chroma red (V).
-The Y channel corresponds to a grayscale image, so when the camera writes to the stream, we only need to read in the first channel of the image to get the grayscale.
+The Y channel is proportional to a grayscale image, so when the camera writes to the stream, we only need to read in the first channel of the image to get the grayscale.
+The advantage of this is that we only need to process 1/3rd of the total image, saving memory and computation time.
 OpenCV represents it's images as numpy arrays in Python.
 We use np.frombuffer() to read the bytes into a numpy array.
 ```python
 # Within stream.py, data is the raw bytes from the camera
 res = (640,480)